Welcome to Year 2

 Science – Fighting Fit

-This half term, Year 2 will be learning about how to stay healthy in our Fighting Fit science unit.
-They will discover that animals, including humans, have offspring that grow into adults.
-The children will investigate the basic needs animals have to survive—water, food, and air—and will explore how humans can stay healthy through exercise, a balanced diet, and good hygiene.
+In Science this half term, Year 2 will continue to learn about how to stay healthy in our Fighting Fit unit.
+We will explore how animals, including humans, have offspring that grow into adults and find out about the basic needs for survival—water, food and air.
+Children will also learn about the importance of exercise, hygiene and eating a balanced diet to keep our bodies healthy and strong.

 Maths